zoudingyun/PortForwarding-/PortControllerClient/packages/Oracle.ManagedDataAccess.18.3.0/readme.txt

 After following these instructions, ODP.NET is now configured and ready to use.

-NOTE: ODP.NET, Managed Driver comes with two platform specific assemblies:
+NOTE: ODP.NET, Managed Driver comes with one set of platform specific assemblies for Kerberos support: Oracle.ManagedDataAccessIOP.dll.

-        i.
-Oracle.ManagedDataAccessDTC.dll (for Distributed Transaction Support)
-        ii.
-Oracle.ManagedDataAccessIOP.dll (for Kerberos Support)

-The Oracle.ManagedDataAccessDTC.dll assembly is ONLY needed if you are using Distributed Trasactions and the .NET Framework being used is 4.5.1 or lower.
-If you are using .NET Framework 4.5.2 or higher, this assembly does not need to be referenced by your application.

 The Oracle.ManagedDataAccessIOP.dll assembly is ONLY needed if you are using Kerberos5 based external authentication.
 Kerberos5 users will need to download MIT Kerberos for Windows version 4.0.1 from
 	http://web.mit.edu/kerberos/dist/
 to utilize ODP.NET, Managed Driver's support of Kerberos5.

-These asssemblies are located under
+The asssemblies are located under
       packages\Oracle.ManagedDataAccess.<version>\bin\x64
 and
       packages\Oracle.ManagedDataAccess.<version>\bin\x86